Kaggle-Challenge/SpaceshipTitanicChallenge/README.md

 Here's what you'll find in this repo: spaceship-titanic//n
-│/n
+│
-├── notebooks/ <- EDA and model training in Google Colab/n │ └── Spaceship_Titanic_EDA_and_Modeling.ipynb
+├── notebooks/ <- EDA and model training in Google Colab │ └── Spaceship_Titanic_EDA_and_Modeling.ipynb
 ├── src/ <- Optional Python scripts for reusable code │ ├── data_preprocessing.py